packatino/ghost/README.md

 When the server is running you will reach it on [http://localhost:8181/](http://localhost:8181/).

 If you want to use another port you can change it in the server configuration file under [Ghost/Config/servers.json](https://github.com/packatino/ghost/blob/master/Ghost/Config/servers.json).

+### Endpoints
+- `/` The root returns a simple HTML page
+- `/hello` returns a hello world string
+- `/info` returns a JSON string with infos about the Ghost